 What data protection solutions should we consider due to the rollout of quantum computing breaking every current encryption method?

 Response: The National Institute of Standards and Technology (NIST) is expected to publish new post-quantum cryptographic (PQC) standards in 2024, and the White House has already released a memorandum (see www.whitehouse.gov/briefing-room/statements-releases/2022/05/04/national-security-memorandum-on-promoting-united-states-leadership-in-quantum-computing-while-mitigating-risks-to-vulnerable-cryptographic-systems/) articulating how federal agencies will need to respond.
 We expect regulators to follow suit with respect to the private sector.
-The most important first step is to perform a crypto-agility assessment, which includes an inventory of ciphers in use, an examination of the “crown jewels” in the organization that will need PQC migration early, and an analysis of how third-party hardware and software may affect the future security of the organization if they do not also provide a path forward to meeting PQC standards.
+The most important first step is to perform a crypto-agility assessment, which includes an inventory of ciphers in use, an examination of the “crown jewels” in the organisation that will need PQC migration early, and an analysis of how third-party hardware and software may affect the future security of the organisation if they do not also provide a path forward to meeting PQC standards.

 Macro labor trends are an ongoing risk.
 Are there moves underway to better educate U.S. students for the jobs that need analytics and engineering expertise?

-Response: Yes, there has been a steady increase in and focus on STEM and/or STEAM programs through the United States; however, the demand for this type of talent will likely be higher than the supply for at least the next decade.
+Response: Yes, there has been a steady increase in and focus on STEM and/or STEAM programmes through the United States; however, the demand for this type of talent will likely be higher than the supply for at least the next decade.

 Should companies expect to do more training than in prior decades?

 Response: It depends on your industry and skillsets you’re looking for, but generally, yes – especially with the increased usage of newer technologies like RPA and AI.
-Both require new skillsets including roles organizations likely haven’t thought about (i.e., an AI bias auditor).
+Both require new skillsets including roles organisations likely haven’t thought about (i.e., an AI bias auditor).